25 Most Beautiful Places in California to Visit

 Of all the beautiful places in Central California, Carmel-by-the-Sea tops my list of favorites.
 It has a gorgeous coastline, charming fairy-tale cottages, and a lovely mission.

 It’s small enough to see the majority of the town in a day, but it is also perfect for a relaxing weekend with high-end spas, hotels, and inns.
-The downtown feels like a quaint European village, while the coast has sprawling beaches along the Carmel Bay.
+The downtown feels like a quaint European village, while the coast has sprawling beaches along Carmel Bay.

-The 17-mile drive between Pacific Grove and Carmel-by-the-Sea also has some of the most beautiful stops with picturesque views of the Pacific Ocean and interesting rock formations.
+The 17-Mile Drive between Pacific Grove and Carmel-by-the-Sea also has some of the most beautiful stops with picturesque views of the Pacific Ocean and interesting rock formations.

 Recommendations: Stay at the luxurious L'Auberge Carmel, explore the fairy tale cottages, go for a walk along the Carmel Beach Walk, and visit the Carmel Mission Basilica.